These 15 Small Towns in Florida Are So Cute, You’ll Think You’re Dreaming

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no extra cost for you!

 Visiting the Sunshine State soon and looking for the best small towns in Florida?
-We are here to help!
+I’m here to help!

 Florida may be known for its beaches, theme parks and springs but there is so much more to discover!

-The Atlantic Coast of Florida is very urbanised and you will mainly find cities there but the rest of Florida is full of charming small towns that will blow your mind!
+The Atlantic Coast is heavily urbanised and you’ll mainly find cities there, but the rest of Florida is full of charming small towns that will genuinely blow your mind.

-In this article, we selected the most beautiful and coolest small towns in Florida.
-All of them have a population under 15,000 people which means that you can enjoy a nice vacation, away from the crowds!
+I’ve picked the most beautiful and most characterful ones for you.
+All of them have a population under 15,000, which means a proper escape from the crowds.

 1. Tavernier